-Lauren Burnham from ‘The Bachelor’ Cradles Her Baby Bump While Wearing Cute Workout Gear
+Lauren Burnham From ‘The Bachelor’ Cradles Her Baby Bump While Wearing Cute Workout Gear

 Welcome to our laundry room.
 This the way I want you to see it…all clean and organized.
 Based off following me here, you may think I’ve got it all together.
 Reality is, we can pick and choose to show the world what we want online.
 I normally wouldn’t admit that I drink coffee in bed among a mound of laundry while procrastinating putting it away, but here I am.
 I just want you all to know that there is no such thing as perfection and we all have real and relatable struggles.
 Swipe to the right to see one of mine.
 Luckily, with @persilproclean, laundry is one less struggle with its deep cleaning ability and fresh scent.
 I’m inviting you to take Persil’s Deep Clean Challenge to try it for yourself and get a chance to win some awesome prizes – check out my stories for the link! #persilproclean #persilpartner

 The second image shows Burnham lying on her bed in a carefully staged pose, one leg bent at a sharp angle while she sips on a cup of coffee.
-She’s wearing the same out as in the first image, and looks extremely comfortable on the plush white bed.
-However, that’s where the illusion ends; for Burnham is completely surrounded by laundry.
+She’s wearing the same outfit as in the first image, and she looks extremely comfortable on the plush white bed.
+However, that’s where the illusion ends; Burnham is completely surrounded by laundry.
 It completely covers the top of the bed, and there are even a few pieces of clothing resting on top of her fluffy brown dog, who weathers the photo with good grace.

 Burnham has been busy lately as she gets ready to welcome her first child.
 The mom-to-be has been regularly updating her pregnancy Instagram, eagerly counting down the weeks until she can meet her little bundle of joy.
-Although the couple was originally told they were expecting a son, later tests revealed that it will actually be a daughter — much to the delight of the pair, who met on the hit show The Bachelor.
+Although the couple was originally told they were expecting a son, later tests revealed that it will actually be a daughter — much to the delight of the pair, who met on the hit show, The Bachelor.

 The couple’s first child is due some time in June.
 Burnham and Luyendyk wed in January of this year on a beach in Hawaii, surrounded by family and close friends.